opentok/opentok-android-sdk-samples/OpenTokSamples/7.Multiparty-ConstraintLayout/README.md

 }
 ```

-See `ConstraintSetHelper` class for more details about how we set up the constraints for different view positions.
+See the `ConstraintSetHelper` class for more details about how to set up the constraints for different view positions.

-In order to actually position the views, we need to calculate the constraints whenever a new view is added or removed, that happens in the OpenTok SDK callbacks like Session's listener `onStreamReceived`.
-In those listener methods we just add the view to the container and call `calculateLayout()` which is where all the logic of view positioning happens.
+In order to actually position the views, the application calculates the constraints whenever a new
+view is added or removed, in callback methods like the `SessionsListener.onStreamReceived()` method.
+Those callback add the view to the container and call `calculateLayout()`, which includes logic for
+view positioning.

-In this sample we have 4 possible lay outs:
+In this sample we have four possible layouts:

-1. The publisher is alone, so it will be displayed in full screen
+1. The publisher is alone, so it will be displayed fullscreen.

-2. There are just one subscriber.
-In this case the screen will be splitted in two, publisher will be above and subscriber below
+2. There is just one subscriber.
+In this case the screen is split in two.
+The publisher will be
+   displayed above the subscriber.

-3. There are more than one subscriber and they are an even number.
-In that case we will display the Publisher ocuppying all the container wide above all subscribers and subscribers will be displayed in rows two by two.
+3. There are more than one subscriber, and they are an even number.
+In this case, the application
+  displays the Publisher using the full width of the container above all subscribers, and
+  subscribers are displayed in rows two by two.

-4. There are more than one subscriber and they are an odd number.
-In that case the container space will be set like a grid and all views will be displayed two by two leaving the publisher in the upper left corner.
+4. There are more than one subscriber, and they are an odd number.
+In this case, the container space

-All that code is inside `calculateLayout()` method.
-For example, this is the simplified code just showing what happens for case number 2)
+   is like a grid and all views will be displayed two by two, with the publisher in the upper-left
+   corner.

+The `calculateLayout()` method implements this logic.
+For example, for the second case (where there
+is just one subscriber), here is a simplified version of the code:

 ```java
 private void calculateLayout() {